SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 Typical electrical load, night sail = (.6 to .7A)

-Each bank of 15A breaker switches is outlined with pin striping on the front of the panel for quick understanding of switched battery to the left (NORMALLY OFF) and permanent on battery to the right (KEEP ON), with panel meters and toggle switches between.
+Each bank of 15A breaker switches below is outlined with pin striping on the front of the panel for quick understanding of switched battery to the left (NORMALLY OFF) and permanent on battery to the right (KEEP ON), with panel meters and toggle switches between.
 This is so another guy can find the switch!
 I never have this problem myself you understand!
-The front panel flips down on two beefy brass hinges to access the wiring behind (above) and is secured upright by two brass barrel bolts for operation (below).
+The front panel flips down on two beefy brass hinges to access the wiring behind (shown above) and is secured upright by two brass barrel bolts for operation (below).

 ---------------------- TOP ------------------------